 5e is excellent about having backgrounds and feats that can aid a character to pick up parts of these roles.
 Regardless, your group will still lack bits and pieces of these missing roles.
 This is not always a bad thing as it does force the party to use creativity to bypass these obstacles.

 While it’s certainly possible to play D&D 5e with more people than the ideal party size I’m not sure I’d recommend it, especially for a long-term campaign.
 Combat becomes sluggish even when people are on their A-game due to the action economy.
-Another issues is that everyone’s niche overlaps so it’s hard to “shine” when there’s 1 or 2 other people who can do the same job.
+Another issue is that everyone’s niche overlaps so it’s hard to “shine” when there are 1 or 2 other people who can do the same job.